Environment settings and input data

 Vim-R-Tmux, the following command sequence will connect the user in an

-interactive session with a node on the cluster.
-The code of the
+interactive session with a node on the cluster [TODO: fix, point to the main vignette].

 on the corresponding computer node.
 This is important since Tmux sessions